-It’s been seven years since the last Narnia movie, and to be honest, many of us have been hoping they would just let sleeping lions lie.
-But The Silver Chair has just been confirmed… and the future is looking very confusing.
+It’s been a very long time since the last Chronicles of Narnia movie, and to be honest, many of us have been hoping they would just let sleeping lions lie.
+But The Chronicles of Narnia Movie 4, The Silver Chair now won’t be happening at all… and the future is looking very confusing.

-After many years of vague news pieces about activity on the Narnia front, The Mark Gordon production company has announced that the fourth movie of the series has a director: Joe Johnston, known for Jumanji and Captain America: The First Avenger.
-It also has a script, which was completed in mid-2015.
+After many years of vague news pieces about activity on the Narnia 4 movie front, The Mark Gordon production company announced in April 2017 that the fourth installment had a director: Joe Johnston, known for Jumanji and Captain America: The First Avenger.
+It also had a script, which was completed in mid-2015, but rewritten in 2017.

-Producer Mark Gordon shocked us all by announcing that The Silver Chair will reboot the series.
+In January 2016, producer Mark Gordon shocked us all by announcing that The Silver Chair would reboot the series.
 “It’s all going to be a brand new franchise.
 All original.
-All original characters, different directors, and an entire new team that this is coming from.”
+All original characters, different directors, and an entire new team that this is coming from,” he said.
 And none of the old cast.

-With the rights for The Silver Chair passing from studio to studio — first Disney, then Walden Media, and now The Mark Gordon Company — this is just another step in Narnia’s confusing journey to screen.
+With the rights for Narnia 4: The Silver Chair passing from studio to studio — first Disney, then Walden Media, and then The Mark Gordon Company — this was just another step in Narnia’s confusing journey to screen.

 Then came The Voyage of the Dawn Treader, produced by Walden Media, and despite a few memorable moments, it felt like a nail in Narnia’s coffin.
 The badly-put-together Voyage felt like a confirmation that there would be no more sequels.
 It just wasn’t good enough.

-At this point, it’s not that we don’t want to see more Narnia movies — in fact, the lack of them is painful given their potential — but with the minds that put together the first 2 films (and possibly got a little too excited with the second one) gone, it feels like any further movies would just be disgracefully watered-down adaptations of the source material, and we’re probably better off without them.
+It’s not that we didn’t want to see Narnia 4 — in fact, the lack of new movies has been painful given their potential — but with the minds that put together the first two films (and possibly got a little too excited with the second one) gone, it felt like any more movies would just be disgracefully watered-down adaptations of the source material, and we’d be better off without them.

-However, that’s not about to stop the studio that now has the rights to the films.
-The Silver Chair definitely deserves to be made, and have its themes of perseverance, faith and freedom properly depicted, and the new filmmakers are hopeful, assuring us that the next film will be “absolutely the best Narnia movie yet.”
+That said, The Silver Chair definitely deserves to be made.
+It deserves to have its themes of perseverance, faith and freedom properly depicted, and the new filmmakers had us hopeful, assuring us that the next film would be “absolutely the best Narnia movie yet.”

-The same dilemma that doomed Prince Caspian now haunts The Silver Chair’s production: filmmakers will have to decide if they want to gear this story towards children, or towards an older audience.
+The same dilemma that doomed Prince Caspian haunted Narnia movie 4: The Silver Chair’s production: filmmakers had to decide if they wanted to gear this story towards children, or towards an older audience.

 While Narnia is known for being a family-friendly series, The Silver Chair is one of the darkest books, dealing with powerful themes of enslavement, brainwashing and oppression, and some particularly terrifying scenes.
 In a way, it poses as a transition between the more innocent days of the Pevensies and the upcoming Last Battle.
 It’s when C. S. Lewis’ themes of faith and loyalty become the most pointed.